- We advise you to exercise normal safety precautions in Vanuatu.

 Civil disorder is rare in Vanuatu.
 We advise you to avoid protests and public demonstrations as there is always the possibility they may turn violent.

-The rate of crime in Vanuatu is low but increasing.
-Robberies, assaults and sexual assaults against foreigners, when alone or in the company of others, have occurred.
-Due to the risk of crime, females, in particular, should exercise caution when taking buses or taxis at night, and avoid going out after dark alone or to isolated locations, especially on foot.
+The rate of crime in Vanuatu is generally low.
+However, robberies, assaults and sexual assaults against foreigners, when alone or in the company of others, have occurred.
+Due to the risk of crime, you should exercise caution when taking buses or taxis at night, and avoid going out after dark alone or to isolated locations, especially on foot.

 Theft, unlawful entry and trespassing are increasing problems.
 Thieves have struck when the occupants are present.
 You should lock your accommodation at all times and, if possible, store valuables in a safe.
 The incidence of crime may increase in the weeks leading up to holidays such as Christmas and Independence Day (July 30).